pvitto98/OPtimal-ENdoresement-OPEN/README.md

 * Step 2: if needed, install peer binary and configuration files. you can do it by executing the installPeerAndConfiguration.sh file into the HF folder

-* Step 3: Start hf network by going to test-network and running hyperledgerScript.py SCRIPT (python3 hyperledgerScript.py).
+* Step 3: Start hf network by going to test-network and running hyperledgerScript.py script (python3 hyperledgerScript.py).

 Select